Tales of Mystery and Imagination (Alan Parsons Project album): Background

 The prelude section of "The Fall of the House of Usher", although uncredited, is taken verbatim from the opera fragment "La chute de la maison Usher" by Claude Debussy which was composed between 1908 and 1917.
 "The Fall of the House of Usher" is an instrumental suite that runs more than 15 minutes and takes up most of Side 2 of the recording.
+The band was interested in incorporating sound effects from a rain storm and habitually checked weather forecasts to determine when the next storm would occur.
+At certain points during the recording sessions, the two peeked outside the studio to check if the weather reports were inaccurate.
+The two ultimately recorded what Claude Hall of Billboard described as "one of the biggest electrical storms in Hampstead", and included these sound effects on the album.